Skip to content

 The honest pattern: where Claude wins, where it loses

 We use these tools daily — Claude Code for our own codebase, ChatGPT and Gemini side by side for content work — and the pattern above has held through every model release of the past year.
-It is worth internalizing before any single head-to-head, because it predicts most verdicts in advance.
+It is worth internalizing before any single Claude comparison, because it predicts most verdicts in advance.

 For example, Gemini's free CLI tier undercuts everyone on price — and trails Claude Code on agentic depth; that trade shows up in every row below.